anil-barwar89/category_classifier/README.md

 # category_classifier
-classify categoru at L1 and L2 level
+classify categories of text at L1 and L2 level